rotki/rotki/docs/usage_guide.rst

 2. The token name.
 This is required.
 3. The token symbol.
 This is required.
 4. The token decimals.
 This is required.
 5. Coingecko identifier.
 This is optional, but highly recommended.
 If the asset is supported by coingecko you should get its coingecko identifier.
-Information on how to do this here.
 This will allow the usage of coingecko as a price oracle and also will automatically pull the asset icon from coingecko.
+You can get the coingecko identifier for an asset by searching this list: https://api.coingecko.com/api/v3/coins/list .
+It may also be the same as the last part of the coingecko url.
+For example from ``https://www.coingecko.com/en/coins/ethereum`` we have ``ethereum`` as the identifier for ETH.
 6. Cryptocompare identifier.
 This is optional but recommended.
 At least one of coingecko or cryptocompare should be given so that prices can be queried.
 If not given, the symbol of the asset will be used.
 If that fails, then cryptocompare is not used.
-To get the cryptocompare identifier check the docs.
+To get the cryptocompare identifier, search for the coin in cryptocompare, visit its url and take it from there.
+For example for https://www.cryptocompare.com/coins/eth/overview/USD the identifier is ``ETH``.
+It's always what comes after ``coins``.
 7. You can upload an icon for the asset.
 Any of the common image extensions is accepted (png, jpg, jpeg, webp).
 The custom icon always takes precedence over the one auto-detected by coingecko.

 When you input the address of the token rotki will try to fetch its name, symbol and decimals and use them if they are available.